 Basis of difference Partnership HUF Mode of creation An agreement.
 Status means its creation by birth in the family.
-Death of a member Ordinarily leads to the Does not give rise to dissolution dissolution of partnership.
+Death of a member Ordinarily leads to the dissolution of partnership.
+Does not give rise to dissolution of the family business.
 Management All the partners are equally entitled to take part.
 Generally vests in the Karta, the governing male member or female member of the family.
 Authority to bind Every partner can, by his act, bind the firm.
-The Karta or the manager, h authority to contract for the business and the other mem the family.
+The Karta or the manager, has the authority to contract for the family business and the other members in the family.
 Liability Liability of a partner is unlimited.
-Only the liability of the Ka unlimited, and the other copo are liable only to the extent of share in the profits of the business.
-Calling for accounts on closure A partner can bring a suit against the firm for accounts, provided he also seeks the dissolution of the firm. or Mathematical of the joint family, a member is not entitled to ask for account of the family Governing Law Governed by the Indian Partnership Act, 1932.
+Only the liability of the Karta is unlimited, and the other coparcener are liable only to the extent of their share in the profits of the family business.
+Calling for accounts on closure A partner can bring a suit against the firm for accounts, provided he also seeks the dissolution of the firm.
+On the separation of the joint family, a member is not entitled to ask for account of the family business.
+Governing Law Governed by the Indian Partnership Act, 1932.
 Governed by the Hindu Law.
 Minor's capacity A minor cannot become a partner, though he can be admitted to the benefits of partnership, only with the consent of all the partners.
 A minor becomes a member of the ancestral business by the incidence of birth.
 He does not have to wait for attaining majority.